DimensionalDrift/Milestone_1-2/README.md

  - a page with details and a form to enter a photo competition
  - a contact/about page for the magazine staff

 My initial design was based on multiple sources including her website, the design featured in the magazine and some sample websites for inspiration (all of which can be found [below](#design-references-supplied-by-the-client)).
-My initial mockups can be found in the assets folder above.
+My initial mockups can be found [here](https://github.com/DimensionalDrift/Milestone_1/tree/master/assets/mockups).

 Here are user stories that came up during our design meetings or during development: